 The Mahamaya Temple, dedicated to Goddess Mahalakshmi, is in Ratanpur of Bilaspur.
-All over India, it is out of the 52 Shakti Peethas which makes it a prominent pilgrim site for thousands of devotees worshiping here every year.
+It is out of the 52 Shakti Peethas all over India, making it a prominent pilgrim site for thousands of devotees worshiping here every year.
 People believe that Goddess Mahamaya, also known as Kosaleswari, is the goddess of the ancient Dakshin Kosal area.
-The temple, situated beside a huge water tank, has Nagara style architecture.
+The temple, situated beside a huge water tank, has Nagara-style architecture.
 People believe that the divine spirit of Adishakti Maa Mahamaya Devi surrounds the oldest Kantideval temple.

 The devotees built the Mahamaya Temple around the 12-13th century to worship Goddess Lakshmi and Saraswati.
 The temple has idols of all religious gods and goddesses.
 Tourists enjoy the beautiful area surrounded by ponds and lush greenery and experience spiritual vibes at the same time.
-Many things to explore at this temple include domes, palaces, and forts which are part of the ancient mythological city of Ratanpur.
-One can make use of their visit since the town of Ratanpur is the most prominent pilgrim site having an end number of temples.
+Many things to explore at this temple include domes, palaces, and forts, part of the ancient mythological city of Ratanpur.
+One can use their visit since the town of Ratanpur is the most prominent pilgrim site with an end number of temples.

 #2 Danteshwari Temple, Dantewada